Case Study 5: ScreenVault Studios - Q&A Preparation

 Integration

-Q6: Data Cloud zero-copy to Snowflake — what are the limitations?
+Q6: Data 360 zero-copy to Snowflake - what are the limitations?

 Zero-copy provides read access, not write-back.
 Salesforce cannot push data into Snowflake this way.
-Latency depends on Snowflake query performance — complex aggregations may take seconds, not milliseconds.
+Latency depends on Snowflake query performance; complex aggregations may take seconds, not milliseconds.
 Calculated insights refresh on a schedule (hourly or daily), not real-time.
 For churn scoring, hourly refresh is sufficient.
+Every Calculated Insight execution queries Snowflake, so Snowflake warehouse compute cost is an ongoing operational expense owned by Finance in the program cost model.
 The trade-off is acceptable: we avoid ETL infrastructure entirely, and the scores are fresh enough for marketing and service use cases.

 Q8: Subscriber webhooks from the streaming platform - how do you handle spikes like a viral show launch?